dcunited001/dcunited001.github.io/_drafts/a-speculative-history-of-five-thousand-bc-2.md

 heat and primarily: galena and copper.
 Galena contains silver and lead.
 It must be heated to ~300&#176;C to be separated.
 Copper ores must be heated to around ~1100&#176;C to separate, but fortunately copper could be found on its own.
-Materials like these who's melting points were commonly known were incredibly useful for identifying new techniques for burning things even hotter.
-Of course, the melting points were not known, as there was no standardized means of measuring temperature.
-However, it was known that one thing would consistently melt before another and that melting some materials required specific techniques.
+Materials like these, who's melting points became commonly known were incredibly useful for identifying new techniques for burning things even hotter.
+Of course, the melting points were not known precisely, as there was no standardized means of measuring temperature.
+However, it could be ascertained -- by trudging through bouts of pyromania and the occasional accidental cave arson -- that one thing would consistently melt before another and that melting some materials required specific techniques.

-Because there was a financial incentive in converting raw ore to constituent materials, the development of new smelting techniques was sought after.
+Because there was a economic incentive in converting raw ore to constituent materials, the development of new smelting techniques was sought after.
 They used water to cool rocks, weakening them so they could be easily smashed to obtain ore and developed many other